 Instructions

-- Sift together the flour, almond meal, baking powder and baking soda and set aside.
+- In a medium bowl, whisk together the flour, almond flour, baking powder, baking soda and salt.
+Set aside.

-- Fold in half of the flour mixture.
-Now fold through the sour cream, followed by the remaining flour mixture.
-Tip 1 punnet of blueberries in and gently mix through until just combined.
+- Add 1 cup of blueberries to the cake batter and gently fold through until just combined.
 Make sure not to over-mix.

-- Tip the batter into your prepared baking tin then spread to the edges and level out the top a little.
+- Tip the thick batter into your prepared baking pan then spread to the edges and level out the top a little.

-- Bake for a further 25-30 minutes or until a skewer comes out clean.
-Allow to cool for 5 minutes before removing the outer ring, then allow to cool completely on the base of the tin.
+- Allow to cool for 5 minutes before removing the outer ring, then allow to cool completely on the base of the tin.

 Notes